ahowe42/Uno/README.md

 # Uno Game Simulator
 This is a simulator for the card game Uno.
 This simulator is designed to run an experiment with two major playing strategies, each with several parameterized variants.
 Players can either have their strategies defined by the experimenter, or assigned randomly.
-Simulated games follow the rules of Uno.
-There's no possibility of bluffing and playing a draw 4 wild, so no possibility of challenging a bluff.
+Simulated games follow the rules of Uno with one exception.
+There's no possibility of bluffing and playing a draw 4 wild, so no possibility of challenging a bluff and having to draw extra cards from losing a challenge.

 Each simulated game saves text output about what's going on to a timestamped logged file.
 A plethora of game information and results is also pickled to a .p file with the same timestamp.
 In addition, progress and summary text output is saved to a timestamped experiment file.
 Experiment results are also pickled to a .p file with the same timestamp.